heroheman/whathaveidone/readme.md

 2. Run the app in your commandline with `whathaveidone` or just `whid`.
 It will look relative from the folder you started the app.

-   - To use German for the AI summary, add the `--lang de` parameter:
+   - To use a specific language for the AI summary, add the `--lang <language>` parameter (e.g. `--lang german` for German, `--lang english` for English).
+If not specified, the default is `english`.
+   - **Note**: the translation is made by gemini itself
      ```sh
      whathaveidone --lang de
      # or
-     whid --lang de
+     whid --lang english
      ```

    - You can also specify the interval for commit history by providing one of these arguments: